Chancel

 Plan of a large Latin cross church, with the chancel (strict definition) highlighted.
 This chancel terminates in a semicircular sanctuary in the apse, and is separated from the curved walls to the east in the diagram by an ambulatory.

+In church architecture, the chancel (also known as the sanctuary or presbyterium) is the space around the altar, including the choir, at the liturgical east end of a traditional Christian church building.
+It may terminate in an apse.